 It’s important to note that Fung’s “fasts” are not water-only fasts, but allow the drinking of protein-rich ‘bone broth*’ , as well as other beverages.

 NOTE: An article on making a 18 hour bone broth along with nutritional analysis is located here.

-3 – Higher Protein Lower Fat followed by Moderate Protein High Fat
+3 – Low Carb Higher Protein Moderate Fat

 Dr. Stephen Phinney MD, PhD, a medical doctor and Dr. Jeff Volek, RD, PhD a Registered Dietitian have decades of combined scientific and clinic research experience in the area of low carb diets and in 2011 published their expert guide titled The Art and Science of Low Carbohydrate Living documenting the clinical benefits of carbohydrate restriction.